wevbarker/PSALTer-devel/README.md

 #### Theory classes, fields and couplings

-Five _theory classes_ (also called _theory modules_) are available, and these _must_ be passed to `ParticleSpectrum` via the option `ClassName-><some string>`.
+Five _theory classes_ (also called _theory modules_) are available, and these _must_ be passed to `ParticleSpectrum` via the option `ClassName`.
 For each module, you are only permitted to pass linearised Lagrangia which refer to the collection of fields and coupling constants defined by that module, as listed in the following table:

 |Class name|Fields|LaTeX|Coupling constants|LaTeX|
 |---|---|---|---|---|